Logo

 Approximate market price$0.6323≈ ₦948 (example conversion)Indicative snapshot, not a fixed exchange rate.
 Naira amount depends on the dollar-to-naira rate used.

-As for a future, tradable Pi economy, GCV currently has no official role.
-If the Core Team were ever to recognize any reference framework, it could shape merchant expectations; if it is ignored or explicitly rejected, it will remain a community slogan with no binding effect on real trading.
+Regarding the idea of a future tradable Pi economy, GCV currently has no clearly defined official role.
+If the Core Team ever introduced an explicit reference framework, it could influence merchant expectations; if not, GCV will likely remain a community slogan without binding effect on real trading.

 The GitHub Confusion

-Some point to Kosasi’s GitHub as proof for GCV, yet the analysis indicates the code was copied and unrelated to the Pi Core Team.
-The broader misconception is that a community can decree price; in reality, value stems from scarcity, utility, and trust—not hype.
-With a supply near 100 billion coins, Pi is not scarce like Bitcoin.
+Some claim that public code on Kosasi’s GitHub supports GCV, but the available analysis presented here suggests the referenced work was copied and does not connect directly to the Pi Core Team.
+The broader misconception is that a community can decree price: in most real markets, value emerges from scarcity, utility, and trust—along with actual liquidity—rather than from repeated claims.
+With a supply on the order of 100 billion coins, Pi is also not scarce in the same way Bitcoin is often described.

 Focus on Real Progress